jiabingeng/reactor-user-docs/managing-resources/rules.md

 ### Client-side rule handling

-The load order for rules depends on whether the rule action is configured with JavaScript or HTML, and whether the rules uses a page bottom or top event or a different type of event.
+The load order for rules depends on the following:
+  * whether the rule action is configured with JavaScript or HTML.
+  * Whether the rules uses a page bottom or top event or a different type of event.

 You can use `document.write` in your custom scripts regardless of the events configured for the rule.